cjhosken/moonray_for_blender/README.md

 # MoonRay for Blender

-MoonRay for Blender is a render engine addon which allows users to utilise Dreamwork's MoonRay Production Renderer inside of Blender.
+MoonRay for Blender is a render engine addon which allows users to utilise Dreamworks' MoonRay Production Renderer inside of Blender.

 ## Installing